 - Vice President for General Education and Technology Services (Non-Campus General Education Students)

-- Vice President for Economic and Community Development (Non-Campus Career Technical Students)
+- Vice President for Workforce and Economic Development (Non-Campus Career Technical Students)

 - Director of eLearning (online students)

 - Assistant Vice President for Hancock Center (Hancock Center Students)

 - The Administrator may choose to convene the parties involved in an effort to resolve the grievance during the informal process.
 If the grievance is not resolved at this level the student may initiate the formal grievance procedure.